tsdat/tsdat/docs/source/config/transform_config.rst

 The pipeline configuration file for transformation pipelines is almost identical to its ingest pipeline counterpart.
 There are only a few differences:

-* The **classname** should point to tsdat.TransformationPipeline, or a class derived from it.
+* The **classname** should point to **tsdat.TransformationPipeline**, or a class derived from it.
 * The **parameters** for the class should include a ``datastreams`` entry mapping to a list of input datastreams that are needed as input to the pipeline.
 * The **trigger** should be empty since transformation pipelines are currently run manually.

-An example transformation pipeline ``pipeline.yaml`` file is shown below:
+An example transformation pipeline ``pipeline.yaml`` file is shown below.
+Highlighted lines show notable differences from a typical pipeline configuration file for an IngestPipeline.

 .. code-block:: yaml
     :emphasize-lines: 1,2,3,4,5,7